 1.1 The Cold War

-The Cold War was a period of political and military tension between the United States and its NATO allies and the Soviet Union and its Warsaw Pact allies.
-This war was characterized by rivalries, proxy conflicts, and the arms race.
-The Berlin Wall was one of the most prominent physical manifestations of this conflict.
+The Cold War was a state of political and economic rivalry between America and its NATO partners on one side and Russia and its Warsaw partners on the other side.
+These wars involve dyamics of relationships and competition, proxy wars, and the arms race.
+Papers on the Cold War always mention The Berlin Wall as one of the key aspects of this conflict.

 1.2 The Division of Germany